afriteknz/k8s-infrastructure/README.md

 #### This repository serves as documentation of my Kubernetes (EKS & AKS) journey.
 It explores Kubernetes components and concepts, as well as CI/CD approaches (both pull and push-based), in the context of managing the workflow for deploying kubenetes infrastructure & microservices applications.

-Important bits to keep in mind while going through this README and anyone who wants to reproduce this setup.
+To reproduce this solution.

+NB - Please note that this solution is based on Azure Kubernetes Service (AKS) and Amazon Elastic Kubernetes Service (Amazon EKS).
+While the core concepts are universally applicable, there may be slight variations in implementation across different Kubernetes environments.

-1. Deploy either EKS or AKS using code in infrastructure-aks or infrastructure-eks - follow README.md file inside each folder.
+1. Deploy EKS or AKS using terraform code inside the subfolders infrastructure-aks/infrastructure-eks
-2. Deploy ArgoCD into the cluster
+2. Deploy ArgoCD into the EKS/AKS cluster by running the boostrap code inside the subfolders git-ops-aks-boostrap/git-ops-eks-boostrap
 3. Open ArgoCD and Configure your applications accordingly.
 4. Build , test and deploy
 5. Open URL ****

 The solution uses the following tools